ecmwf/eccodes-python/README.rst

 - *CFFI* ABI level, in-line mode is almost twice as slow as the original *ecCodes* bindings,
 - only experimental support for the much faster *CFFI* API level, out-of-line mode,
 - *PyPI* binary packages do not include *ecCodes*,
-- incomplete documentation, for now,
-- no Windows support, for now.
+- Microsoft Windows support is untested.

 Installation